 So we raked and raked and raked.
 In the biting cold and freezing wind, we raked.

 Aunty: “Is this all you can rake???
 No one is leaving here until you fill up two bags of leaves!!
 Do you hear me???
-Two bags EACH!!!”
+Two bags EACH!!!
+If you don’t, you’ll be cleaning out the gutters too!”

 Commi and I woke up at an appropriate time for Christmas holiday.
 Everyone had left the house, so we went upstairs to go and eat.
 That’s when we saw it, scribbled across a piece of paper with a brown marker, and laid conspicuously on the kitchen counter where we couldn’t miss it.